PCfVW/Brutal-Classical-Planner/Readme (BCP (dev 14.3)).txt

 If you need to adapt the code for your project, want to reuse part of it or..., then do not hesitate to contact me!
 I'll be happy not only to know about it but also to help you.

-Double-click on the "BCP (dev 14.3).sln" file in this folder and enjoy!
+Once dowloaded, double-click on the "BCP (dev 14.3).sln" file in this folder and enjoy!

     Bien sincèrement,